 WHAT is the difference between ENDORSEMENT AND ACCREDITATION?

 Endorsement allows for flexibility on non-essential requirements.
-APTEA realizes that many institutions are effectively achieving their mission goals but because of a limitation of finances or resources in their language of instruction they may not be able to meet all the criteria necessary for accreditation.
-Other schools may not have had enough graduations to qualify for accreditation or need time to meet all ten standards.
-Still others only offer a certificate or diploma and a school must offer degrees to be accredited by APTEA.
-For schools like these that are in the process of meeting standards or are not able to meet some of the international requirements, the answer is endorsement.
+APTEA realizes that many institutions are effectively achieving their mission goals, but because of a limitation of finances or resources in their language of instruction, they may not be able to meet all the criteria necessary for accreditation.
+Other schools may not have had enough graduations to qualify for accreditation or may need time to meet all ten standards.
+Still others only offer a certificate or diploma, and a school must offer degrees to be accredited by APTEA.
+For schools like these that are in the process of meeting standards, or are not able to meet some of the international requirements, the answer is endorsement.

-For more information about the process and nature of endorsement and/or accreditation, you can access the APTEA standards by visiting the following website: www.theaptea.org.
+For more information about the process and nature of endorsement and/or accreditation, you can access the APTEA standards by visiting the APTEA website at www.theaptea.org.